thegrumpys/odop/docs/Help/DesignTypes/e_spring.md

 &nbsp;

+___

+<a id="e_springEndTypes"></a>
+___

 **End Types**

-The current version of the ODOP:Spring program implements five different end types for extension springs.
+ODOP:Spring currently implements five end types for extension springs.
 In addition, the user can define specialized end conditions.
-These end types are represented by the Calculation Input End\_Type which has the following possible values:
+These end types are represented by the Calculation Input End\_Type which for extension springs has the following possible values:

           Extension